 Would you like to have your name added to our email list so we can keep you informed of forthcoming events?
-If so, please print your name here:
+If so, please print here

 Thank you very much for completing this evaluation form.
-Please give it to the steward on the way out/post into the box on table near the exit.
-(Always give guidance on how to return the forms, but don't expect people to return them by post because most people won't.)
+Please give it to the steward on the way out/post into the box on table near the exit - give guidance how to return the forms, but don't expect people to return them by post, they won't.

-You might want to add:
+You might want to add

 COMPLETE THIS FORM AND WIN A BOX OF CHOCOLATES!

-If you choose to supply your email address we will automatically enter you into a prize draw to win a box of chocolates (or some other product supplied by a sponsor or made locally etc).
+If you choose to supply your email address we will automatically enter you into a prize draw to win a box of xxx chocolates (or some other product supplied by a sponsor or made locally etc).

-You also need to include data protection wording here e.g. Your email address will be solely for our use, to inform you of future events.
+You also need to include data protection wording here e.g Your email address will be solely for our use, to inform you of future events.
 We will not pass your details on to anyone else.
 Additional notes: